Fast Facts about Awana at Faith Bible Church

 The Awana missionary for the state of Iowa is Ron Glynn, who lives in Boone, Iowa.
 He and his wife, Claudine, have been the Awana faith-supported missionary couple for Iowa since December 1994.
 The Glynns presently minister (with the help of a large volunteer team called the Ministry Team) to over 200 churches in Iowa that are registered to use the Awana ministry.
 Our Awana club helps to support the Glynns each year with a Coin Drive in the spring.
 For three weeks, the clubbers are encouraged to bring in spare change for the Glynns while participating in a friendly competition between boys and girls to see which group can raise more money.
 We celebrate the next week (when the final amount raised is announced) with ice cream for everyone.

 Sparkies and T & T clubbers work hard to earn points that earn them shares (see Shares).
-Each clubber has the opportunity to spend their shares on items at the Awana store every few weeks throughout the Awana year.
+Each clubber has the opportunity to spend their shares on items at the Awana store a few times throughout the Awana year.

 The 4th Wednesday in April is Awards Night.
 Family members are invited to join all the clubbers in the sanctuary for the evening to present the end of the year awards to the clubbers and to celebrate their accomplishments in learning God’s word.
 This evening typically ends by 8 PM.

 “Bible quizzing tests students’ knowledge of material in handbooks and provides individual recognition and awards.
 Most importantly, it helps build a biblically based worldview in students and trains them in apologetics, godly wisdom and personal Bible study.” (from awana.org) Bible quiz is for 3rd – 6th graders and is held at a church in our region sometime in the late winter.
 More information is available to T & T clubbers in December.